Example of simplest bifurcation diagram for a monotone family of vector fields on a torus: K and H points

 We can compute the transit map by integrating $\mathcal T'$ while using that $T(z_s)=z_u$, so

-We note that some error terms of $\mathcal T'$ depend on $\eta$, so when we integrate treating them as constants we loose some control.
-In particular, one can check that all the errors in this section before \eqref{eq:mathcal_T} have derivatives respect parameters of the same order, whereas we cannot guarantee this for the terms in \eqref{eq:mathcal_T} which will be relevant latter.
+We note that some error terms of $\mathcal T'$ depend on $z$, so when we integrate treating them as constants we lose some control.
+In particular, one can check that all the errors in this section before \eqref{eq:mathcal_T} have derivatives with respect to parameters of the same order, whereas we cannot guarantee this for the terms in \eqref{eq:mathcal_T} which means we will have to be careful in our analysis.